KDahir247/Fabled-Engine/README.md

 # The transform branch is where frequent development and up to date development will occur

+Going to change my development pipeline.
+I will use github for public changes, while also using jetbrain source for interal team project management and forward detail github.

 ## Camera Movement
 * Forward : Up or W
 * Backward : Down or S